Joint terminal attack controller: Australia

 In 2006, the Royal Australian Air Force became the first foreign air force to receive JTAC accreditation from the United States Joint Forces Command (USJFCOM).
 No. 4 Squadron RAAF runs JTAC training, and provides trained controllers to other units, with its main role being to support the units of the Special Operations Command.
 JTAC-qualified personnel have served in Afghanistan.
 The Australian Army's 16 Regiment, Royal Australian Artillery also includes a troop of JTACs.

 Bosnia and Herzegovina

 The Armed Forces of Bosnia and Herzegovina are (as of December 2021) in the process of making and organizing their JTAC units with training from SOCEUR.
 U.S. Army SOF Soldiers are assisting and advising AF BiH in the creation of a national JTAC program which will be one of the first specialty-selected, trained, and equipped units in AF BiH.

 Canada

 Canadian JTACs are currently part of the artillery observation battery.
 They are employed in the regular Canadian Army and as part of Canadian Special Operations Forces Command (CANSOFCOM).
 The Royal Canadian Air Force TACP personnel can also be employed in the JTAC role provided they successfully complete the JTAC course.
 There is current discussion on creating JTAC as a stand alone MOS/trade within the Canadian Armed Forces (CAF).
-It is currently executed as a secondary duty by mainly artillery NCMs.
+It is currently executed as a secondary duty by mainly artillery Non-Commissioned Members (NCMs).